yugmalviya1/HealthIQ/README.md

 ## 👨‍💻 Developer

-Built with ❤️ by the HealthIQ AI team
+Built with ❤️ by Dedsec

 ---